 "A Chorus Line has a wonderfully satisfying structure; a mix of spotlit heartfelt soliloquy, soulful songs and sensational dancing.
 Ironically, there's no room for your average chorus liner here: this show potentially makes stars of them all.
 A muscular, brutal director, Zach, puts the dancers through their paces, and Leigh Zimmerman is appropriately stand-out as the towering, cynical Sheila.
 But the real show-stopper is Victoria Hamilton-Barritt as the gutsy Diana...
 The tussle between Zach (the cold and uncharismatic John Partridge from EastEnders) and Cassie (Scarlett Strallen), his former lover, who had made it briefly as a soloist but wants to be accepted for what she believes she is, a natural chorus liner, should be climactic.
 But Strallen's rendition of the passionate number The Music And The Mirror is oddly underwhelming.
 Perhaps, as Zach says, she is 'dancing down' to prove her point.
 But there is nothing disappointing about the finale, One, when the chorus line is indeed 'a singular sensation'; the individuals vanish in a glorious ensemble, solid gold with a sprinkle of sequins."
 The Mail on Sunday

-"Every now and again, a production arrives with such force majeure that one has to accept that nothing, and no one, will stand in the way of it becoming an allsinging, all-dancing box office sensation.
+"Every now and again, a production arrives with such force majeure that one has to accept that nothing, and no one, will stand in the way of it becoming an all-singing, all-dancing box office sensation.
 A Chorus Line falls so obviously into this category that one might as well just reach for the five-star rubber stamp and be done with it...
 Its secret is an awesome simplicity that must count as one of the great wonders of the theatrical world: it's a show all about artifice that, paradoxically, contains absolutely none itself.
 The piece has a rhythm and momentum about it that always seems to pull even the most curmudgeonly punters along.
 James Kirkwood and Nicholas Dante's script is full of knowing one-liners...
-The members of the cast breathe a vulnerable humanity into the chorus line that makes it difficult, after a while, not to care.
 Marvin Hamlisch's big numbers, when they start to come, thick and fast, still work their magic...
 The climactic belting out of One - 'One singular sensation' - ends the proceedings on a high.
 The rough and ready souls we saw at the first audition, kitted out as they make their final triumphant entrance in gold suits and top hats, are finally transformed into shimmering butterflies.
-It takes a great, big show, with a great big heart, to fill the Palladium's enormous stage, and this one fills every inch of it, magnificently."
-The Sunday Telegrah
+It takes a great, big show, with a great big heart, to fill the London Palladium's enormous stage, and this one fills every inch of it, magnificently."
+The Sunday Telegraph

-A Chorus Line in London at the London Palladium previewed from 2 February 2013, opened on 19 February 2013 and closes on 18 January 2014.
+A Chorus Line in London at the London Palladium previewed from 2 February 2013, opened on 19 February 2013 and closed on 31 August 2013.